 MINIMUM TRAINING & EXPERIENCE

-Master’s degree in Library Science from an ALA-accredited university.
+Master’s Degree in Library & Information Science (MLIS) from an American Library Association (ALA) accredited college or university.

 Certified or eligible for certification by the South Carolina State Library.